Student milestones and graduations

-Maggie Miller of South Burlington was named to the president’s list at Miami University spring 2021 semester.
+Bentley Wilking of South Burlington, a physics and mathematics major, was named to the dean’s list at Hamilton College for the spring semester.

-Ethan Klesch, Megan Harton, Regan MacKay, Vishnu Muthuswamy, and Max Sample, all of South Burlington, were named to the spring 2021 dean’s list at the Rochester Institute of Technology.
+South Burlington’s Danny Terhune was named to the dean’s list for the spring semester at the University of Maine at Farmington with high honors.

+Jessie Anderson of South Burlington graduated magna cum laude May 13 from Saint Michael’s College with a bachelor’s degree in psychology.

-Miles G. Scanlon of South Burlington graduated magna cum laude with bachelor’s degree in media, culture and the arts, and studio art from Clark University this spring.
+Daniel J. Chang of South Burlington graduated magna cum laude May 13 from Saint Michael’s College with a bachelor’s degree in biology.

+Cindy La Do of South Burlington graduated May 13 from Saint Michael’s College with a bachelor’s degree in engineering.

-Aleksa Sevigny-Morrissey of South Burlington graduated cum laude with a bachelor’s degree in sociology from Clark University this spring.
+Marlynn Irambona Serwili of South Burlington graduated magna cum laude May 13 from Saint Michael’s College with a bachelor’s degree in biology.

 (0) comments